fastlane/fastlane/fastlane/lib/fastlane/actions/docs/gym.md

 fastlane gym --workspace "Example.xcworkspace" --scheme "AppName" --clean
 ```

-If you need to use a different xcode installation, use `xcode-select` or define `DEVELOPER_DIR`:
+If you need to use a different Xcode installation, use `xcode-select` or define `DEVELOPER_DIR`:

 ```no-highlight
 DEVELOPER_DIR="/Applications/Xcode6.2.app" fastlane gym